Petexy/Affinity_Installer_For_Linux/README.md

 - Every Arch-based distro

 ## How to use (on Linexin):
+The app is already pre-installed on your distro.

 1. Download your desired Affinity suite program in .exe format
 4. Run "Affinity Installer" from your Application Launcher
 5. Press "Install Affinity application"